Read time 4 minutes

 If your SQL Server does not have Windows Authentication enabled already and requires log in details to open the SQL Server account, you can utilize Command Prompt to set the new password for the SQL Server account.
 Let us know the steps to do it.

 - Type Command Prompt in the search box at the Start Menu of your system.

 - Right-click on the application icon and choose the Run as administrator option.
 Click Yes to confirm.
 It will run the Command Prompt application with administrator rights.

 - In the Command Prompt screen, type osql -L and press Enter.

 - Next, type OSQL -S server -E and press Enter. (type your server name in place of server in the command).

 - Now, to create a new password for the SQL Server account, type EXEC sp_password NULL, ‘password’, ’sa‘ and press Enter.
-(Here, type new password which you want to set for your account in place of password in the command.
+(Here, type a new password you want to set for your account in place of the password in the command.

 - Execute this final command by typing GO and then press Enter.

 - Get exit from the Command Prompt application by typing exit and press Enter.